IgniteUI/help-topics/topics/02_Controls/igEditors/05_igTextEditor/00_igTextEditor_Overview.md

     .Render()
 )
 ```
-### Configure editor type
+### Configure editor mode

-`igTextEditor` has several specific inbuilt types, based on the purpose it is going to serve.
-These are exposed trough the `textMode` option as it sets the text mode of the editor such as: single-line text editor, password editor or multiline editor.
+The `igTextEditor` has several specific inbuilt modes, based on the purpose it is going to serve.
+These are exposed trough the `textMode` option that sets the text mode of the editor such as: single-line text editor, password editor or multiline editor.
 That option has effect only on initialization.
-If based element (selector) is TEXTAREA, then it is used as input-field.
+If the base element (selector) is TEXTAREA, then "multiline" mode is required.

 #### Configure password